- About Us

 The West Yorkshire Playhouse is developing a large, noisy space for Playwrights and New Writing.
 Our literary policy aims to nurture bold, new voices and to support, share and showcase rich, diverse stories about how we live in Leeds, in Yorkshire and in the world.

 - Script Reading

-In order to ensure we can process, read and respond to all the wonderful work you send us, our unsolicited windows have specific criteria to give everyone a fair chance and we are strict about the way in which we receive scripts.
+So we can process, read and respond to all the scripts we receive, our unsolicited windows have specific criteria and we are strict about the way in which we scripts are sent to us.

 To submit a script, you must complete our online form here.

-We can only read one play per writer, per year.
-If you submitted work to us in June 2015, please wait until 2016 to send us something again.
+- We can only read one play per writer, per calendar year.

 Unfortunately we cannot accept: